c4lliope/rfcs/038-resource-prototypes/proposal.md

 On the first run, the directory will be empty.

 There is no `check` step syntax.
-Concourse will `check` every configured resource and maintain a version history, which feeds into downstream jobs.
+Concourse will `check` every configured resource and maintain its version history, which feeds into downstream jobs.

 ### `get`: fetch a version of a resource